-Last year, limited quantities of colorless synthetic diamonds entered the market.
-These synthetic stones were the result of a process much different from the geologic forces that create natural diamonds.
-Called Chemical Vapor Deposition (CVD) synthetic diamonds, they are also vastly different from the High Pressure, High Temperature (HPHT) synthetics that have been manufactured since the mid-1950s.
-The HPHT process mimics how nature creates diamonds.
+Colorless synthetic diamonds produced by Chemical Vapor Deposition (CVD) are becoming more common in the market.
+CVD-processed stones are much different from the natural diamonds produced by geologic forces.
+They are also vastly different from the High Pressure, High Temperature (HPHT) synthetics that have been manufactured since the mid-1950s.

 CVD synthetic diamonds began appearing in the gem diamond market about a decade ago.
 The process involves introducing a gas, such as methane, into a vacuum chamber, then activating and breaking down the molecules of the gas with microwaves.
 This causes the carbon atoms to accumulate on a substrate (a small platform containing a flat diamond seed crystal, usually an HPHT synthetic), similar to the way snowflakes accumulate in a snowfall.

-The HPHT method first used to successfully grow diamonds by General Electric in 1954.
-It essentially mimics the process of how diamonds are produced in nature -- carbon is crystallized as diamond through intense heat and pressure deep within the Earth.
+The HPHT method, first used to successfully grow diamonds by General Electric in 1954, essentially mimics the natural process - carbon is crystallized as diamond through intense heat and pressure deep within the Earth.
 The HPHT process is very costly, given the energy and equipment required, and produces diamonds with mainly yellowish or brownish yellow colors.

 The CVD method is much less costly because it works at moderate temperatures and low pressure, which requires smaller and less expensive equipment.
 Because the vacuum chamber contains only carbon and some hydrogen, colorless crystals can be grown.
 If nitrogen or boron is introduced into the chamber, yellow or blue synthetic diamond crystals can be produced.

-At first, the creators of these gem-quality stones (CVD diamonds) thought they would be able to produce diamonds quickly and cheaply.
+At first, the creators of these CVD diamonds thought they would be able to produce diamonds quickly and cheaply.
 However, because the quality was inconsistent and the typical brown colors were less than desirable, those expectations were not met.

 In the past decade, CVD producers have found that changing the gases in the growth chamber and using a purer Type II synthetic diamond as a seed crystal can improve the color of the finished synthetic diamond and speed the growth rates.
 Since many early CVDs had a brownish color, producers also found that treating the material at high temperatures and pressures can remove the brown coloration to make the crystals colorless.
 This treatment step masked some of the signature features, which resulted in the identification of these synthetic diamonds becoming more difficult.